A tired woman rests on the floor with a mopAt this point in history, who could say no to an extra few hours of sleep or a nice afternoon nap?

 Someone holds a magnifying glass up to the skyUnfortunately, fatigue is an extremely common symptom of many health conditions and so pinning down a cause can often be more of a marathon than a sprint.

-Along with your thyroid levels, your doctor might also test you for things like heart disease, kidney and liver function, infection, or depression, anxiety.
+Along with your thyroid levels, your doctor might also test you for things like heart disease, kidney and liver function, infection, depression, or anxiety.
 These, along with many other diseases, also cause fatigue.

 Fatigue can also be a result of stress and burnout, or a result of overwhelming life circumstances.
 It can even be a combination of many things going on at once.